ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-With this in place we now have to pass in the encoded ID to the `assetById` field.
+With the above in place, we now have to pass in the encoded ID to the `assetById` field.

 ```graphql
 query {